Finding a Doctor

 Office Hours

-Unlike the States, it's common for doctors here to have a private practice and be on a hospital staff.
-That's why office hours (Sprechstunden) may be more limited.
-Doctors in private practice usually have office hours Monday to Friday from 8 a.m. to 1 p.m. and then from 3 p.m. to 6 p.m., except Wednesday afternoons when most doctors' offices are closed.
-Although, you may have an appointment most doctors still serve patients on a first come, first serve basis and you may wait a long time to be seen.
-Primary care physicians usually have an "open door" policy but an appointment is still recommended.
+It’s common for doctors here to have a private practice and be on a hospital staff.
+That’s why office hours (Sprechstunden) may be more limited.
+Doctors in private practice usually have office hours Monday to Friday from 8 a.m. to 1 p.m. and then from 3 p.m. to 6 p.m., except Wednesday afternoons when most doctors’ offices are closed.
+Although, you may have an appointment many doctors serve patients on a first come, first serve basis and you may wait a long time to be seen.

 Making an Appointment